 One way to determine if there is a good amount of interest is to post in the Kumoricon Facebook group explaining the concept of your panel.
-It can also be a great way to brainstorm ideas, recruit help, and it may help you decide whether or not to submit a form.
+It can also be a great way to brainstorm ideas, recruit help, and it may help you decide whether or not to submit an application.

 How do I submit a panel application?

 Panel applications are available below, on this page.

 How do I know my panel application was submitted?